What Is Involuntary Commitment In Texas?

 You have the rights, benefits, responsibilities, and privileges guaranteed by the constitution and laws of the United States and Texas.

-Unless a specific law limits a right under a special procedure, you have the right to register and vote, acquire, use, and dispose of property, sue and be sued, have all rights relating to licenses, permits, privileges, or benefits, the right to religious freedom, and all rights relating to domestic relations.
+Unless a specific law limits a right under a special procedure, you hold the right to register and vote, acquire, use, and dispose of property, initiate or face lawsuits, enjoy all rights linked to licenses, permits, privileges, or benefits, exercise religious freedom, and maintain all rights associated with domestic relations.

 Presumption of Competency (Sec.
 576.002):